A Practical Guide to Sparse Models, Token Routing, and Fixing VRAM Overhead

 Is it worth deploying MoE in production for small startups?

 For serving pre-trained models?
 Yes — throughput-to-quality ratio is excellent and hosted APIs make it accessible.
 For training from scratch?
 No. The engineering complexity and compute costs will hurt.
 Fine-tune existing MoE checkpoints instead.
-Thats the sensible call for a small team.
+That’s the sensible call for a small team.

 Written by: